WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 ```
 An AP is normally used to connect to, you can do nice things with this option, like update the firmware and run a web-server on the ESP8266, but for this blog I will not explore these scenarios.

-I prefer to let the ESP8266 send data, rather then having the Raspberry Pi poll all the ESP8266's deployed, so I recommend turning off the access point (Which will by default show up something like 'MicroPython-2884894' in your Wi-Fi network list).
+I prefer to let the ESP8266 send data, rather then having the Raspberry Pi poll all the ESP8266's deployed, so I recommend turning off the access point (which will by default show up something like 'MicroPython-2884894' in your Wi-Fi network list).
 In order to do this, the last 2 lines of the code-snippet above will have to run first, before starting the main loop, add them to the boot.py file.

 <img src="https://raw.githubusercontent.com/WillemJan/willemjan.github.io/master/_posts/2021/range_schem.jpg" alt="Ultrasonic range sensor schematics">